AdventHealth Sebring

-AdventHealth Sebring is a non-profit hospital in Sebring, Florida, United States owned by AdventHealth.
-The medical facility is a tertiary, teaching hospital and primary stroke center that has multiple specialties.
+Adventist Health System-Sunbelt, Inc. (doing business as AdventHealth Sebring) is a non-profit hospital campus in Sebring, Florida, United States owned by AdventHealth.
+The medical facility is a tertiary, teaching hospital, burn center, and primary stroke center that has multiple specialties.

 History

 After the World War II, many Highlands County residents desired to have a hospital in the county.
 The county itself lacked money to convert Lake Lillian hotel and casino into a hospital, so in 1946 various community leaders and representatives of the Seventh-day Adventist Church agreed that it should be converted into a hospital.
 In June 1947, a subsidiary group of the Adventist Church purchased the old hotel building at a 100% discount with the provision that $150,000 be raised by October to be used toward converting the building.
 The Adventist Church spent $400,000 to aid in developing the hospital.
 The Ridge Area Hospital Association, led by Charles Walker, worked in the community to obtain donations for the hospital project.
 In 1948, Walker Memorial Sanitarium and Hospital opened, in memory of Charles Walker who died the same year.
 In 1969, a new hospital was built in Avon Park, Florida.

 The Walker Memorial Medical Center was showing its age by the 1990s and the Adventists felt it was time to build a completely new facility.
 In 1997, the hospital moved to Sebring and was renamed Florida Hospital Heartland Medical Center.

 On April 2, 2009, the hospital was locked down by an anthrax scare.
 After forty-eight envelopes were placed on motor vehicles in its parking lot and also twenty-eight more envelopes were put in mailboxes across Sebring.
 On April 3, a local man was arrested and told police that it was done as an April Fool's Day joke.
 He was charged with seventy-nine counts of possessing a hoax weapon of mass destruction.
 One month later the police arrested a second man as an accomplice.